justicejuice/notes-service/README.md

 # Notes Service

-Thist Tutorial shows how to secure a small Rest API with Spring Security.
+Thist Tutorial shows how to secure a small Rest API with Spring Security and JWT.
 The Rest API consists of a very simple datamodel:

 1. User     -> stores user information.
 2. notes    -> stores notes created by an user.

 We have some unprotected REST Endoints to allow an user to login or register: